Chiapas, the southernmost state of Mexico, is probably my favorite in the entire country.

 Then set off to explore Yaxchilán and Bonampak

-If you are in search of lesser popular things to do in Chiapas, head to Yaxchilán and Bonampak in the Locandona Jungle, among the most unique places to visit in Chiapas, Mexico.
+If you are in search of less popular things to do in Chiapas, head to Yaxchilán and Bonampak in the Locandona Jungle, among the most unique places to visit in Chiapas, Mexico.

 Yaxchilán, whose name means “green stones” in the Maya language, sits on the banks of the Usumacinta River, which marks the border with Guatemala.
 Because of its location immersed in the jungle, the site is hard to reach – and this explains why it still remains a hidden gem!

 At about one hour from Yaxchilán, Bonampak is another unique site that was only discovered in the early 20th century.
-It is famous for the very well kept murals that depict war scenes.
+It is famous for its very well-kept murals that depict war scenes.

 Abseil into Sima de Las Cotorras

 This is one of the most adventurous things to do in Chiapas!

 Translating to the “Chasm of the Parakeets,” Sima de Las Cotorras is located in El Ocote Biosphere Reserve in western Chiapas.
 With a depth of 460 feet (140 meters), this sinkhole isn’t the largest or deepest in the area, nor is it filled with water.